 Command parameters: Two numbers separated by a semicolon (;) denote port index and MCSC channel index.
+For an MCSC-disabled port, the channel index is 0.

 Reply parameters: 1 (Enable) or 0 (Disable), and EOT character.

 ?RTE1;0- System requests check EOT character setting for port 1. !RTE01;04⊷ MiiNePort reports check EOT character as 'Enable' and EOT character as '0x04'.